Small Diaphragm Condenser Microphones: Definition, Design, And Techniques

 Overhead microphone placement is a technique commonly used in recording drums, choirs, orchestras, or any situation where capturing the overall sound and spatial characteristics is desired.
 By positioning the small diaphragm condenser microphones above the sound source, you can capture the depth, stereo image, and natural ambience of the performance.

 When placing overhead microphones, it is crucial to consider the room acoustics and the desired sound.
-Here are a few techniques commonly used for overhead microphone placement:
+Here are a few commonly used for overhead microphone placement:

 • Spaced Pair: Position two microphones several feet apart above the sound source.
 This technique provides a wide stereo image and captures the natural ambience of the room.